 5.4 MARKETING STRATEGY

 We both have strong marketing backgrounds and recognize the significance of effective marketing.
 We expect our strategy to draw consumers into Booming Boutique from the very beginning.
 Moreover we will hire a local PR firm to help us develop and implement a strategic marketing plan and guide our publicity efforts in a cost-effective manner.
 Our marketing message, logo and slogans will revolve around the idea of the Baby Boom generation as revolutionaries and trend setters.
-Boomer women are in their prime and at their best, meaning these women deserve to be recognized as a force within the fashion industry.
+Boomer women are in their prime and at their best.
+Our store will recognize them as a force within the fashion industry.

 Our goal is to keep our marketing budget to no more than 5% of our gross annual sales.
 We will partner with local organizations such as the Chamber of Commerce and Downtown Merchants Association as often as possible.
 We already have connections in all the necessary places.
 These strategic partnerships will allow us to piggyback on publicity for local events, as long as they are within our targeted demographic.
 Booming Boutique’s initial marketing efforts will remain local as we establish a presence in our community.
 These will rely heavily on local print and broadcast media coverage, traditional advertising, signage, a direct mail marketing campaign and networking.
-A significant portion of our advertising budget will be allocated to print and broadcast media.
+We will initially allocate a significant portion of our advertising budget to print and broadcast media to get the word out.

 We will also hold a drawing for a $100 shopping spree and fashion consultation.
 Entry collection will start at the grand opening and continue throughout the week.
-Names and contact information will be utilized for follow up marketing initiatives.
+We will use these names and contact information for follow-up marketing initiatives.
 The Chamber of Commerce and the Downtown Merchants Association will promote the event in local newspapers and radio advertising.
 Comprehensive advertising and semi-annual direct mail marketing campaigns will follow the grand opening.
-Low cost publicity activities will also be taken advantage of such as posting sale flyers on community bulletin boards and online.
+We will also take advantage of low cost publicity activities such as posting sale flyers on community bulletin boards and online.

 5.5 SALES STRATEGY